loosolab/UROPA/docs/output.md

 #Output columns explanation

 The four output tables mentioned above contain many informative columns about the peak annotation performed.
 The headers and content of tables are explained here :
+**peak_id, peak_start, peak_center, peak_end** : Peak information with id if available, otherwise a peak id in chr:start-end scheme will be created.

-**feature, feature_start, feature_end, feature_strand** : The information of the genomic feature that annotates the peak, as extracted by the gtf file.
+**feature, feat_start, feat_end, feat_strand** : The information of the genomic feature that annotates the peak, as extracted by the gtf file.

+**feat_anchor**: The position of the genomic feature annotated, having the minimum distance to the peak.center.
+If 'feature.anchor' given in config only this will be shown.

 **distance** : The distance measured as following: `abs(peak.center-feature.anchor)`.
 If no feature.anchorgiven,then the minimum of 3 distances from each feature.anchor{start,center,end} to peak.center is chosen.

-**feat_anchor**: The position of the genomic feature annotated,having the minimum distance to the peak.center.If 'feature.anchor' given in config only this will be shown.

-**genomic_location**: The position of the peak relative to the annotated feature direction.(i.e upstream = peak located upstream of the gene).
+**genomic_location**: The position of the peak relative to the annotated feature direction (e.g. upstream = peak located upstream of the gene, see Figure 2 in [Usage Examples](http://uropa.readthedocs.io/en/latest/uropa-example/#example-2-direction-key)).

 **feat_ovl_peak**: When peak and feature overlap(i.e genomic_location = overlapStart), Ratio(overlapping region / peak.length) shows percentage of peak covered by the feature.(i.e 1.0 = 100% of peak covered, peak is internal.